mattsears/mattsears.github.io/_posts/2011-11-27-ruby-blocks-as-dynamic-callbacks.md

 categories: ruby
 ---

-Callbacks are a great technique for achieving simplicity and flexibility. <!--more-->Simply put, a callback is a block of code passed as an argument to a method.
-In Ruby, code blocks are everywhere and Ruby makes it trivial to pass a block of code to methods.
-For example:
+Callbacks are a great technique for achieving simplicity and flexibility.
+Simply put, a callback is a block of code passed as an argument to a method.<!--more-->  In Ruby, code blocks are everywhere and Ruby makes it trivial to pass a block of code to methods.For example:

 ```ruby
 def foo(bar, &block)